Article Snapshot

 Why They Matter

-Smart contracts reduce manual processes and enable decentralized applications.
+For example, smart contracts reduce manual processes and enable decentralized applications.

 They became especially popular on Ethereum.